 The Welsh Government’s (WG) response to the outbreak in the scenario was led from the Emergency Co-ordination Centre (Wales) (ECC(W)) in Cardiff.
 WG staff were also present at the National Disease Control Centre in London and the Local Disease Control Centre in Carmarthen.
 Staff from across several WG Departments took part in addition to representatives of operational partners and stakeholder organisations.

-An Exercise Report identifying the lessons to be learned from across all of GB has been published and is available on the Animal Health and Veterinary Laboratories Agency website (external link).
+An Exercise Report identifying the lessons to be learned from across all of GB has been published and is available on the Animal and Plant Health Agency website (external link).

 For more information on contingency planning for an exotic animal disease outbreak please visit Exotic disease contingency planning.